R4kaaaN/cheatsheets/rsync/rsync_English.md

 rsync -e 'ssh -p 1337' user@10.10.10.10:remoteFile localFile
 ```

-> Example: Sync entire directory's content.
+> Example: Sync entire directories content.
 Progress and pratial enabled `-P` and only `-u`pdated files.

 ```bash
 rsync -urvP dirLocal/ user@10.10.10.10:~/backups/
 ```

-> Copy multiple files from remote server:
+> Copying multiple files from remote server:

 ```bash
 rsync -zavP user@10.10.10.10:{/etc/passwd,/etc/hostname,/var/www/html/index.php} dirLocal/
 ```

-### NOTE:
+#### NOTE:

-We used `-z` to compress the files in transmitting and save some bandwidth
+We used `-z` to compress the files in transmitting and save some bandwidth.

 ---

 #### Conclusion :

-rsync is a powerful tool can be used in many situations, it is also recommended to dive and explore more about the tool, use it in combination with your scripts, make cronjobs, etc...
+rsync is a powerful tool can be used in many situations.

+It is also highly recommended to dive and explore more about the tool, use it in combination with other tools, automation,cronjobs, etc...

 [1.1]: http://i.imgur.com/wWzX9uB.png (twitter icon without padding)